1. Enable Automatic Software Updates

 Put the configuration file

-# You might want to use/try a different port, should you want to
+ORPort 443 # You might use a different port, should you want to

 Log notice syslog

 tor to start at boot time and use the setuid feature, in order to bind to lower ports like 443 (the daemon itself will still run as a regular non-privileged user).

 If you are having trouble setting up your relay, have a look at our help section.